jussisuominen/portfolio/vue/password-manager-firebase/README.md

 ## Getting started
 1. Clone the repository to your local machine
 2. Install the required dependencies by running `npm install`
-3. Set up a Firebase project and obtain the configuration object
+3. Set up a Firebase project and obtain the configuration object [optional]
 4. Update the `firebaseConfig.js` file with your Firebase configuration [optional]
 5. Run the app using `npm run serve`